-3.1 Construction of a Boolean Query Formula based on Relevant Documents in the original query.
-We construct a Boolean formula by using these words with the original Boolean query formula.
+3.1 Construction of a Boolean Query based on Relevant Documents

 Since we assume that all relevant documents contain words that the user intends to retrieve, we select words that exist in all relevant documents.
-In order to remove common words, we use only words that exist
+In order to remove common words, we use only words that exist in the original query.
+We construct a Boolean query by using these words with the original Boolean query.

-The following procedure is used to construct a Boolean formula.
+The following procedure is used to construct a Boolean query.
 Figure 1 shows an example of this process.

-1. Selection of Boolean candidate words

-We select all terms used in the original query that also exist in all relevant documents.
-We construct a Boolean "and" query formula by using the selected words.
-In this example, since "A" and "C" exist in all relevant documents, "A and C" is selected as a candidate query.

-2. Modification of the Boolean query formula based on the initial query
+- 1. Selection of Boolean candidate words - We select all terms used in the original query that also exist in all relevant documents.
+We construct a Boolean "and" query by using the selected words.
+In this example, since "A" and "C" exist in all relevant documents, "A and C" is selected as a candidate query. - 2.
+Modification of the Boolean query based on the initial query

-When we have created an original Boolean query formula, we relax the newly generated Boolean query formula.
-When there are one or more words in the initial query that are used within an "or" Boolean query, we expand the generated formula by using this "or" information.
+When we have created an original Boolean query, we relax the newly generated Boolean query.
+When there are one or more words in the initial query that are used within an "or" Boolean query, we expand the generated query by using this "or" information.
 In this example, since "C or D" exists in an original query, we modify the generated query to "A and (C or D)."